garystafford/creative-analysis-claude-bedrock/README.md

 }
 ```

-### 6c.
-Develop a Python Script for an Ad Based on the Generated Creative Concepts Above (see #5)
+### 7. Generate Ads Programmatically Based on the Generated Creative Concepts

-Write a Python program using the [PILLOW](https://pypi.org/project/pillow/) package to create a compelling online digital advertisement.
+Generate a Python program, which uses the [PILLOW](https://pypi.org/project/pillow/) package to create a compelling online digital advertisement based on the content generated in example 5, above.

 Upload (1) WebP file: